AnhTaizz/AI-Driven-Resource-Tuning/docs/phases/phase_1_collection.md

 Collect trustworthy historical execution data from Spark/YARN sources while preserving raw payloads and source lineage.

+## Prerequisite — Benchmark Bootstrap

+This prerequisite does **not** change phase numbering.
+It creates the minimum real/test Spark-on-YARN execution required to exercise the Phase 1 collection path; it is not the systematic Phase 3 benchmark.

+- [ ] Local Spark-on-YARN environment runs.
+- [ ] HDFS is accessible.
+- [ ] Spark History Server is accessible and event logging is configured.
+- [ ] YARN ResourceManager evidence is accessible.
+- [ ] One versioned debug synthetic dataset exists (`DATA_DEBUG_V1`).
+- [ ] One versioned Spark workload exists (`W03_JOIN_V1`).
+- [ ] One Spark application can complete and return a Spark application ID.

+The intended first trace is `EXP_001`, using the bootstrap specification in `docs/benchmark_plan.md`.
+One to five bootstrap executions may be used to resolve environment or collection issues.
+They are collector fixtures/evidence, not Dataset Gate coverage.

 ## Scope

 - Spark History Server REST integration;